ssignik/apisix-kubernetes/migration/Migrate from NGINX to APISIX.md

     namespace: default
 ```

-then we can use at any apisixroute that listen the host: example.com and doesnot need extra config at route
+then we can use at any apisixroute that listen the host: example.com and doesn`t need extra config at route

 ```
 apiVersion: apisix.apache.org/v2